Moving to Westminster: 7 Things to Love About Life in Westminster

 Climate of Westminster

-Westminster experiences all four seasons, with hot summers and extremely cold winters.
+The weather in Westminster, CO allows residents to experience all four seasons, with hot summers and extremely cold winters.
 Temperatures in the city go from an average daily high of 88° F in July, the hottest month, and an average daily low of 25° F in December, the coldest month.

 The warm season lasts from June to mid-September, so warm-weather activities are best during this timeframe.
 The average daily temperature during these three months is typically above 79° F.